-Original 4.
-Involve all stakeholders in strengthening learning environments the GOAL 4 from prior year LCAP: Goal Applies to: Schools: ALL Applicable Pupil ALL Subgroups: Expected Annual Measurable Outcomes: A. Students benefit from parent involvement and training.
+Original GOAL 4 from prior year LCAP: 4.
+Involve all stakeholders in strengthening learning environments that are effective, engaging and safe.
+Related State and/or Local Prior 1 Goal Applies to: Schools: ALL Applicable Pupil ALL Subgroups: Expected Annual Measurable Outcomes: A. Students benefit from parent involvement and training.
 B. Students will have a new and safe facility.
 C. Students' opportunities to learn increase with good attendance.
 D. Monitor suspension and expulsion rates.
 E. Monitor school safety perceptions through the California Healthy Kids' Survey (CHKS).
 F. Maintain good school attendance rates at or above 95 percent and continue to diminish chronic absenteeism.
-G. Maintain our low 8th grade and high school dropout rates and keep RUSD students in Ripon for high school.
-Annual Measurable Outcomes: Understanding of the shift ways to support their stude continued to be involved what is working for stude additional attention.
-B. Weston Elementary has of being rebuilt.
-The new facilities and technology.
-C. Ripon USD students of over 95%.
-D. The Ripon USD susperin 13/14.
-E. The 13/14 CHKS report graders and 81% of 11th or safe.
-F. Ripon USD continues 95%.
-The 12/13 attendard 96.71.
-Chronic absented more of total school days 6.3% and 13/14 were onled G. The Ripon USD 8th grin 12/13, as it was also 0/12/13 was 6.7%, a 0.7% 7.4%.
-In 2013, 8th grade initial 9th grade class was 2014, 8th grade promotion grade class was 230 (a days improvement.
-In providing feedback and input as to hts and families and what needs as been torn down and is in the process school will be safe with modern ontinue to have good attendance rates as nsion rate was 8.9% in 12/13 and 9.5% expulsion rate was .5% in 12/13 and orts that 78% of 7th graders, 71% of 9th graders perceived school as very safe to have good attendance rates above note rate was 96.45 and 13/14 was ism is defined at 10% absences or .
-Chronic absences for 12/13 were grow parent participation.
+G. Maintain our low 8th grade and high school dropout rates and keep RUSD students in Ripon for high school. facilities and technology.

+All Ripon USD sites continue to build their site cultures and grow parent participation.
 The included actions have been effective.
 Priority 3: A. Parents' input has been sought both at the district level and site level.
 District level meetings include -Parent Advisory Committee (PAC), community meetings, Parent University, and District English Learner Advisory Committee (DELAC) -11 meetings.
 Site level meetings- including School Site Council (SSC), Parent Faculty Club (PFC), Title 1, and English Learner Advisory Committee (ELAC) - 109 meetings.
 Parents are notified of meetings and events by mailings, phone calls, postings, letters sent home with students, email, FaceBook postings, newspaper ads and more.
 Priority 3: B. Parents of unduplicated students are notified of the above and additional programs for their own students including Title I meetings, English Learner support and more.
 Thirty-eight meetings were held specifically for unduplicated students' families.
 Priority 3: C. Parents of exceptional needs students are notified of the above and additional programs for their own students including IEPs, SST's, 504's.
 Five-hundred-eight meetings were held across the district.
 Priority 5: A. The 12/13 attendance rate was 96.45 and 13/14 was 96.71.
 Priority 5: B. Chronic absenteeism is defined at 10% absences or more of total school days.
 Chronic absences for 12/13 were 6.3% and 13/14 were only 5.8%.
 Priority 5: C. The Ripon USD 8th grade dropout rate was maintained at 0% in both 12/13 and 11/12.
 Priority 5: D. The HS dropout rate in 12/13 was 6.7%, a .7% improvement over 11/12, when it was 7.4%.
 Priority 5: E. The HS graduation rate in 12/13 was 90.2%, a 2.2% increase over the 11/12 graduation rate of 88%.
 Priority 6: A. The Ripon USD suspension rate was 8.9% in 12/13 and 9.5% in 13/14.
 Priority 6: B. The Ripon USD expulsion rate was .5% in 12/13 and .2% in 13/14.
-Priority 6: C. The 13/14 CHKS reports that 78% of 7th graders, 71% of 9th graders and 81% of 11th graders perceived school as very safe or safe.
+Priority 6: C. The 13/14 CHKS reports that 78% of 7th graders, 71% of 9th graders and 81% of 11th graders perceived school as verv safe or safe.